Mother And Infant Killed When Tree Falls On Their House During Hurricane Florence

-Hurricane Florence has finally hit North Carolina and, sadly, it has already taken the lives of two unsuspecting people.
+Hurricane Florence has finally hit North Carolina and, sadly, it has already taken the lives of two unsuspecting victims.

-The Wilmington Police Department confirmed on Twitter that a mother and her infant child were killed after a tree fell onto their house on Mercer Avenue in Wilmington, North Carolina, around 9:30 a.m. on Friday, September 14.
+The Wilmington Police Department confirmed on Twitter that a mother and her infant child were killed after a tree fell onto their house around 9:30 a.m. on Friday, September 14.
+The residence in question was located on Mercer Avenue in Wilmington, North Carolina.

 Officials are saying that these are the first two confirmed deaths resulting from the horrendous storm.